Eagles are some of the most impressive and recognizable birds in the world.

 They are impressive hunting birds and can often be seen soaring over bodies of water, looking for fish or other prey.

-It is the largest bird of prey in North America, with an average wingspan of 6 to 8 feet and a weight of 8 to 14 pounds.
+It is North America’s largest bird of prey, with an average wingspan of 6 to 8 feet and 8 to 14 pounds.

 Though its original distribution range was from Alaska to Mexico, the Bald Eagle was nearly wiped out due to direct hunting, habitat loss, and deliberate poisoning.

-Thanks to conservation efforts, it has been slowly reintroduced to most of its former range and has been removed from the Endangered Species List.
+Thanks to conservation efforts, it has been slowly reintroduced to most of its former range and removed from the Endangered Species List.

 The Bald Eagle is a powerful bird of prey, able to take large prey like ducks and fish home to feed its young.